CLASSIFIED DOSSIER: EYES ONLY

 The most critical step is to consciously adopt a holistic, end-to-end (E2E) supply chain perspective in every decision.

 Become a "Boundary Spanner": Proactively engage with engineering, logistics, and planning to break down the silos that create inefficiency.
 Procurement is perfectly positioned to play this role.
 Instead of waiting for a requisition, a strategic professional proactively engages with engineering during the design phase to suggest standard components that can reduce complexity.
 They collaborate with logistics to understand the true freight costs of different sourcing scenarios.
 They work with planning to share supplier capacity information to improve forecast accuracy.
-This proactive, cross-functional engagement breaks down the silos that create inefficiency and friction.
+This proactive, cross-functional engagement is essential, particularly in asset-intensive sectors like Public Transport and Telecom, where failure to synchronise supply planning with engineering roadmaps creates massive friction and inefficiency.

 Practical Tips for Digital Enablement

 Digital transformation must be approached with a pragmatic, value-focused methodology.
+The Procurement Detective focuses on the commercial crime, not the shiny new gadget.

 Start with the Pain Point, Not the Technology: Always begin with a clearly defined business problem to ensure technology investments are directly tied to tangible value creation.
+The ultimate rookie mistake is buying a high-end solution without first isolating the specific value leakage you intend to stop.

 Enhancing Supplier Relationships and Resilience